Kayrnt/duckdb_mysql_scanner/README.md

 If you prefer to not attach all tables, but just query a single table, that is possible using the `MYSQL_SCAN` table-producing function, e.g.

-If you prefer to not attach all tables, but just query a single table, that is possible using the `MYSQL_SCAN` table-producing function, e.g.

 ```SQL
 SELECT * FROM MYSQL_SCAN('localhost', 'root', '', 'public', 'mytable');
 ```